dashingsoft/pyarmor/src/mechanism.md

 ### Implementation

-From Pyarmor 3.9.0, there are 2 ways
+From PyArmor 3.9.0, there are 2 ways

 * Use Command `obfuscate` with option `--no-restrict`